• Skip to content

 May 3, 2016 By Nagesh Belludi Leave a Comment

-• Party Etiquette for the Vegetarian Guest When RSVPing to a party, mention your dietary restrictions and allergies: “Thanks for the invitation.
+• When RSVPing to a party, mention your dietary restrictions and allergies: “Thanks for the invitation.
 I must tell you that I am vegan and gluten-free.
 I am also allergic to peanuts.”
 Be as specific as possible; mention if you can consume milk products and eggs.
 Elaborate if you can’t eat anything particular: butter, marshmallows, honey, gelatin, chicken stock, or lard in desserts.

 • Offer to provide for yourself and help out: “May I bring my five-bean and avocado salad with baked nachos?
 That should also cover the appetizer course for you!”
 If you’re comfortable with meat substitutes, offer to bring the meat-alternative dish that’s most suitable for the occasion: “May I bring a Tofurky dish?
 I’ve heard it mimics the taste and texture of a Thanksgiving meal.”